faasm/faasm/README.md

 Currently there are some dummy functions held in the `func` directory.
 Their compiled WASM is also stored in the `wasm` directory.

+### Docker images

+There are a few Docker images used to make build times quicker:

+- `shillaker/cpp-base` - from [this repo](https://github.com/Shillaker/cpp-base), just a base image that includes clang and protobuf (as they're a pain to install)
+- `shillaker/faasm-base` - image extending `cpp-base` with the extra faasm-specific libraries installed
+- `shillaker/faasm-core` - image extending `faasm-base` with the faasm code in place

+If you're just changing code, all you need to rebuild is `faasm-core`.
+If you change libraries you'll need to rebuild `faasm-base` too.

 ### Tests

 The tests can be found in the `test` directory and executed by running: